wingedrasengan927/ML-from-scratch/README.md

-# ML-in-action---P-harrington-Notes
+# ML from scratch
-These are the examples I've implemented from the book 'Machine Learning in Action' by Peter Harrington
+These are the examples I've done and ML Algorithms I've implemented by following the book 'Machine Learning in Action' by Peter Harrington